Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 # Tree Construction

+KT allows clients of a service to query the keys of other clients of the same service.
+To do so, KT maintains two structures: (i) a log of each change to any key's value, and (ii) a set containing all of the key-version pairs that have been logged.
+When clients query a KT service, they require a means to authenticate the responses of the KT service.
+To provide for this, the KT service maintains a *combined hash tree structure*, which commits to both these structures with a *root hash*.
+Two clients which have the same root hash are guaranteed to have the same view of the tree, and thus would always receive the same result for the same query.

-KT relies on two combined hash tree structures: log trees and prefix trees.
+The combined hash tree structure consists of two types of trees: log trees and prefix trees.
+The log tree commits to (i) and the prefix tree commits to (ii).
 This section describes the operation of both at a high level and the way that they're combined.
-More precise algorithms for computing the intermediate and root values of the trees are given in {{cryptographic-computations}}.
+More precise algorithms for computing the intermediate and root values of the trees are given in
+{{cryptographic-computations}}.

-Both types of trees consist of *nodes* which have a byte string as their *value*.
+Both types of trees consist of
+*nodes* which have a byte string as their *hash value*.
 A node is either a *leaf* if it has no children, or a *parent* if it has either a *left child* or a *right child*.
 A node is the *root* of a tree if it has no parents, and an *intermediate* if it has both children and parents.
 Nodes are *siblings* if they share the same parent.

 The *descendants* of a node are that node, its children, and the descendants of its children.
 A *subtree* of a tree is the tree given by the descendants of a